lthomas27/homomorphic-encryption/README.md

 # homomorphic-encryption
-Web-based user interface for introducing homomorphic encryption properties of Shamir's Secret Sharing Scheme.
+Web-based user interface for demonstrating the homomorphic encryption properties of Shamir's Secret Sharing Scheme.

 # HOW TO RUN THE PROGRAMS
-***Users must have Java installed on their machines to run the demos*** Case 1: If the program is a .jar, simply double-click the file to execute it.
+****Users must have Java installed on their machines to run the demos*** Case 1: If the program is a .jar, simply double-click the file to execute it.
 Case 2: If the program is nested inside a .zip, you must first extract all.
 DO NOT MODIFY DIRECTORY TREE.
         Then double-click the .jar file to execute the program.